↑

 • brown sugar – make sure it’s well packed!

-• salt – kosher or sea salt is preferred (omit if using salted butter)
+• salt – Sea salt is preferred (omit if using salted butter).
+It helps to balance the sweetness and intensify the flavor of the toffee.

 • chocolate chips – I used milk chocolate but semi sweet also works.
 Use Guittard or Ghirardelli for best results.